 Another key to motivating employees comes from the interaction between managers and employees, especially regarding “supportiveness and the extent to which managers establish and communicate expectations for performance.”
 Also, employees are more motivated “when their job is effectively designed in terms of autonomy and clearly defined roles.”

+Many Employees Not Engaged The Northwestern University study found that engaged employees mean better customer service, and this means more profits for the employer.
+So this raises an important question: Just how many employees are engaged?
+Actually, the more important question might be, How many employees are not engaged?
 A Gallup Management Journal national survey (conducted by The Gallup Organization several years ago) came up with an alarming answer to that question.
 The survey found that only 25 out of 100 employees were engaged.
 But 55 out of 100 employees were not engaged, they do their jobs without enthusiasm and with a “wait and see” commitment.
-And 19 out of 100 employees were actively disengaged — fundamentally disconnected from and actively dissatisfied with their jobs.
+And 19 out of 100 employees were actively disengaged — fundamentally disconnected from and actively dissatisfied with their jobs. |